 1. In accepting this Offer of Admission you reaffirm the truth, accuracy and completeness of the declaration that you made with your application for admission, and you confirm that (to the best of your knowledge) all of the information provided to the University by you (or on your behalf) in connection with that application remains accurate and complete.
 You further confirm that no facts or circumstances have arisen that would affect the truth or accuracy of your declaration or adversely affect your eligibility to be enrolled at the University.

-2. Use its reasonable endeavours to provide you with tuition and supervision of a professional standard in the programme of study and the courses in which you are enrolled.
+2. Will use its reasonable endeavours to provide you with tuition and supervision of a professional standard in the programme of study and the courses in which you are enrolled.

-3. Act reasonably and fairly in exercising its powers.
+3. Will act reasonably and fairly in exercising its powers.

 5. Use your reasonable endeavours to fulfil the requirements specified by the University for the programme of study.

 6. Comply with the statutes, regulations, rules and policies of the University (as amended from time to time), and all other reasonable requirements of the University, and you accept the jurisdiction of the University in all matters connected with your studies.

 7. Pay by the relevant due date the full amount of the tuition fees, general fees and any other applicable fees or charges relating to each course you enrol in (or request enrolment in) as prescribed by the University.
 If any amounts are not paid by the due date, you acknowledge that the University has the right to terminate this Agreement under clause 9 below.
 If the University doesn't terminate this Agreement you agree to pay all applicable late fees and reinstatement fees.
 You also agree to reimburse the University for all third party legal and collection costs incurred by the University in recovering any overdue amounts.